-Since Saturday 25th July 2020 gyms and group exercise classes in England started to resume due to relaxation of COVID19 rules.
-You may have spent lockdown exercising at home, taking advantage of the plethora of online fitness classes, or have switched to a new form of fitness like cycling, running, or walking to stay active but are you craving your usual group exercise class?
+From 29th March 2021, gyms and group exercise classes in England will start to resume due to relaxation of COVID19 rules.
+You may have spent lockdown exercising at home, taking advantage of the plethora of online fitness classes, or have switched to a new form of fitness like cycling, running, or walking to stay active.
+But are you craving your usual group exercise class?
 We feel the same!

-To help you feel prepared and give you a little more information about what to expect, we have created this blog to give you an idea of what your class may feel like and the measures your group exercise instructor will be taking to make sure you and your classmates are safe, so all you have to do is enjoy a slice of going back to normal.
+This guide will help you understand the measures your group exercise instructor will be taking to make sure you and your classmates are safe, so all you have to do is enjoy a little slice of normality.

 Travel to and from my class